 Students at The Ohio State University are accountable for the integrity of the work they submit.
 Therefore, you should be familiar with the guidelines provided by the Committee on Academic Misconduct (COAM) and Section A of OSU's Code of Student Conduct in order to meet the academic expectations concerning appropriate documentation of sources.
 In addition, OSU has made Turnitin, a learning tool and plagiarism prevention system, available to instructors.
 For this class, you will submit your papers to Turnitin from Carmen.
 When grading your work, I will interpret the originality report, following Section A of OSU's Code of Student Conduct as appropriate.
 For more information about Turnitin, please see the vendor's guide for students.
-Note that submitted final papers become part of the OSU database.
+Note that submitted final papers become part of the OSU database. • VoiceThread:

-Baseline technical skills necessary for courses

-- Basic computer and web-browsing skills

-- Navigating Carmen

-- Necessary equipment

-- iPad or computer with high-speed internet connection.

-- Necessary software

-- OSU students have access to Microsoft Office products free of charge.
-To install, please visit https://osuitsm.service-now.com/selfservice/kb_view.do?sysparm_article=kb04733

-- Word processor with the ability to save files under .doc, .docx, .rtf, or .pdf.
+VoiceThread is an interactive collaboration and sharing tool that enables students to build online presentations by adding images, documents, and videos, and other media to which other users can add comments for discussion.
+We will use this program to create "Our Code of Ethics."
+Baseline technical skills necessary for courses - Basic computer and web-browsing skills - Navigating Carmen - Necessary equipment - iPad or computer with high-speed internet connection. - Necessary software - OSU students have access to Microsoft Office products free of charge.
+To install, please visit https://osuitsm.service-now.com/selfservice/kb_view.do?sysparm_article=kb04733 - Word processor with the ability to save files under .doc, .docx, .rtf, or .pdf.
 Most popular word processing software programs, including Microsoft Word and Mac Pages, have these abilities.

 Making Deadlines

 All assignments are due either at the beginning or end of class on the date listed on the syllabus.
 In journalism, stories that miss the deadline often do not make it to publication, and yours will not be graded.
 Assignments will be submitted to Canvas.
 This course, like journalism as a whole, relies heavily on access to computers, specific software and the Internet.

 Computer: Friend or Foe?